Stay up-to-date on the latest SNAP changes, info and more! Find food resources near you and get important SNAP updates below.

 New Rules: Take action to keep your SNAP benefits!

-Regardless of the government shutdown, you must still comply with new federal work requirements.
+You must comply with new federal work requirements to keep your SNAP benefits.
 Here’s more information:

 SNAP Work Requirements FAQ